Blog

 Step 4: Protect Sunday arms.
 Identify 2-3 pitchers who will NOT pitch on Saturday at all.
 They're your Sunday starters, fresh and rested.
 This feels wasteful on Saturday.
 It wins you Sunday's bracket game.

 Step 5: Adjust in real time.
 Your game-one starter gets rocked and throws 25 pitches in two innings.
-That's actually good news — 25 pitches means only 1 rest day.
-He might be available for Sunday after all.
+There's a silver lining: 25 pitches means only 1 rest day, so he's eligible again Monday instead of Tuesday.
+He's still out for Sunday (only a 20-pitch-or-fewer outing keeps Sunday open), but if the bracket extends to Monday, he's back.
 Rizzler's tournament planner recalculates availability after every game.

 Common 10U-11U Tournament Mistakes